hpi-swa-lab/godot-pronto/changelog/i2w2_cp.md

   - **Multiple properties:** You can also select multiple properties to inspect at once.
 Choose <kbd>\<remove></kbd> from the top of the dropdown to remove a property from the list again.
   - **Custom expressions:** You can also select <kbd>\<statement(s)></kbd> at the top to enter a custom code expression that is evaluated with access to the `target` node.
   - **Highlighted changes:** When the inspected properties change, the behavior will highlight the changed properties for a short time.
   - **Dynamic layout:** You can use the resize handles to change the size of the inspect behavior.
 The initial layout avoids overlapping with the parent node's and its children's visible shapes.
+You can also make the behavior *sticky* to avoid it being moved or rotated with the parent node.
   - **Tooltips and truncation for long strings:** Value strings that are too long to fit into the selected layout are truncated.
 Hover over the truncated string to see the full value in a tooltip.
   - **Customizable appearance:** You can change the text and background colors of the behavior in the inspector.
   - **Known issues:**